 CSRfm is your Community & Student Radio station based in Canterbury, England, broadcasting to Canterbury and the surrounding area.

-CSRfm is your Community & Student Radio station based in Canterbury, England, broadcasting Canterbury and the surrounding area.
+CSRfm is your Community & Student Radio station based in Canterbury, England, broadcasting to Canterbury and the surrounding area.
 Having commenced broadcasting in January 2007, the station holds a Community FM licence awarded by Ofcom with the purpose of serve the local community and those in education, or aspiring to be in education, in the area.

 The station broadcasts 24/7, 365 days a year to the local community on 97.4fm and online worldwide via this website and various apps including iTunes and TuneIn.
 Shows are broadcast from our two studios, one situated in the Student Media Centre at the University of Kent, and one situated on the Canterbury Christ Church University North Holmes Road campus.
 Furthermore, we are proud to be able to claim ourselves as the first student-led community radio station in the country to be awarded a Community FM license, now 1 of 8.